 - Periodic cleaning is required. - Do not use spray-on cleaners or disinfectants.
-These can leak through openings and coat electrical components. - Do not use cleaners or disinfectants that contain solvents capable of harming paint coatings or stainless-steel surfaces.
-Do not use chlorine-based bleaches or abrasives; these will damage the chamber liner. - Consult with the manufacturer or their agent if you have any doubts about the compatibility of decontamination or cleaning agents with the parts of the equipment or with the material contained within the unit.
+These can leak through openings and coat electrical components. - Do not use cleaners or disinfectants that contain solvents capable of harming paint coatings or stainless steel surfaces.
+Do not use chlorine-based bleaches or abrasives; these will damage the chamber liner. - Consult with the manufacturer or their agent if you have any doubts about the compatibility of decontamination or cleaning agents with the parts of the equipment or with material contained in it. - If a hazardous material or substance has spilled in the unit, immediately initiate your site Hazardous Material Spill Containment protocol.
+Contact your local Site Safety Officer and follow instructions per the site policy and procedures.